petemmccarthy/moviestore/readme.md

 MovieStore
 ==========

-Online Moviestore app built using Ruby on Rails and MySQL as the database.
+Online Moviestore app built with Ruby on Rails and using MySQL as the database.

 Main Features to include:
 -------------------------